-As the anticipation of Iron Maiden’s new album The Book Of Souls reaches fever pitch, Dave Murray fans are salivating at the prospect of his latest songwriting co-credit, The Man Of Sorrows.
-To tide us over, we decided to thrash out a list of the ten best Iron Maiden tunes co-written by the Blonde Bomber, which coincidentally doubles up as a playlist of Iron Maiden’s ten most underrated songs.
+As Iron Maiden’s last album The Book Of Souls hit the shelves, Dave Murray fans were salivating at the prospect of his latest contribution to the Iron's catalogue, The Man Of Sorrows.
+To tide us over to the next one, we've thrashed out a list of the ten best Iron Maiden tunes co-written by the Blonde Bomber, which coincidentally doubles up as a playlist of Iron Maiden’s ten most underrated songs.

 Charlotte The Harlot (Iron Maiden, 1980) Written by Dave Murray

 Still the only Maiden song solely credited to Murray, this poignant tale of a man in love with a cut-price sex worker is a bona fide classic from the band’s early days, remaining a firm fan favourite despite its long absence from the live set (though they dug it out for their Early Days tour) and perfectly exemplifying early Maiden’s pioneering blend of spiky punk aggression and the dexterous tempo-shifts of prog, plus a gorgeous blues-ballad mid-section.
 And who’d have thought easy-going, baby-faced Davey could have penned such hilariously politically incorrect lyrics about ‘bloody whores’ and ‘off-colour drawers’.

 Twilight Zone (Twilight Zone single, 1981) Written by Dave Murray and Steve Harris